1978 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1978 No Mint Mark Half Dollar Value

-Auction records reflect this premium, with a sale in 2004 recording $1,725 for an MS66 example, demonstrating the strong collector demand for superior-grade specimens of this Philadelphia issue.
+Auction records confirm the premium, with a Heritage Auctions sale in 2004 recording $1,725 for an MS66 example and $1,680 for an MS67.
+Current retail estimates from APMEX place the MS67 grade at approximately $266 for this Philadelphia issue.

 1978 No Mint Mark Half Dollar Price/Grade Chart